KenACollins/pugs-caretaker-game/README.md

 ### Dead Pugs Fade Out
 When an unhealthy pug has reached its point of death, rather than disappear abruptly, it fades out before leaving the screen.

+### Responsive Design
+It is a responsive design that displays four pugs on medium to large screens and reduces to three columns, then two, and finally one long vertical column on the smallest devices such as cell phones.
+The pugs are intentionally laid out in a grid such that a newly added fifth pug will be positioned in the second row on the left below the first pug in the first row *rather than centered all by itself in the second row* (would not look right).

 ## Assumptions
 The specifications are unclear on some points.
 Below are the assumptions I made.